-Pasta with pesto is good.
-Pasta with creamy pesto sauce is great.
+Pasta with homemade pesto is good.
+Pasta with a creamy pesto sauce is great.

 Back in the early 90’s in the first years of our marriage Brian and I went to an Italian restaurant and ordered pasta with pesto.
 I thought it was good.
 Brian thought it was like “eating chopped grass” with his pasta.